 The downsides: Unless spot checks are accompanied by another, more comprehensive inventory reconciliation method, you won’t get the most accurate picture possible of your inventory.

 To do it right: Use what’s referred to in the inventory world as the “ABC Analysis.”
 The ABC analysis attempts to identify the types of inventory that are the most important to get right, inventory-wise and focuses on those more frequently.

 “Your ‘A’ group consists of your top-performing 20 percent of products while your ‘B’ and ‘C’ groups consist of the remaining 60 and bottom 20 percent, respectively.
 The key is counting your highest-impact items more frequently than your bottom-performers.”

 You can also tailor inventory spot checks to meet the needs of your business.
 For example, you may choose to spot-check those products that are in season at the times when they’re flying off the shelves.

 Todays’ inventory tools are amazing.
 They have the power not just to make reconciliations as easy as possible (regardless of which combination of the three approaches you decide to take), but to handle tasks like demand forecasting, automatic reordering, managing relationships with suppliers, and much more.

 Today’s savvy business owners are opting for SaaS models over installed software.
-These web-based programs can incorporate directly with point of sale systems, accounting software, and even marketing and HR software to create a truly comprehensive program to run your business.
+These web-based programs can incorporate directly with the point of sale systems, accounting software, and even marketing and HR software to create a truly comprehensive program to run your business.